GFO

 GFO [Ball]

-The US Navy GFO (Geosat Follow On), is a 369 kg minisatellite based on the Techstar platform to carry on the mission of Geosat.
-It was launched on the 10th February 1998 on a Taurus-2210 from VAFB alongside two Orbcomm satellites, into a 789 × 881 km (779 × 790 km planned) 108 degree inclined orbit.
 The missions follows the 1985 Johns Hopkins Applied Physics lab built Geosat mission.
 It carries a precise radar altimeter (<5 cm) to measure small changes in sea surface heights associated with ocean circulation.
 The altimeter was supplied by Raytheon.
 A microwave radiometer is also carried supplied by AIL systems Inc. The spacecraft has 96Mbytes of on-board storage, and will generate up to 126W orbit average power.
 Ball Aerospace built the spacecraft, which has a contractual mission lifetime of 5 years, a mission design lifetime of 8 years.
-The spacecraft cost was US$46m and the contract was awarded in 1992.
+The spacecraft cost was US$ 46m and the contract was awarded in 1992.

 GFO operated for nearly 11 years until 2008.
-A follow-on mission, GFO-2, will be launched in 2014.
+A follow-on mission, GFO-2, was planned to be launched in 2014, but procurement of the satellite was deferred until 2016.

 Nation: USA